Overview frequency principle/spectral bias in deep learning: Introduction

-The discovery of frequency principle is made confronting the following open puzzle central for DNN theories: why over-parameterized DNNs generalize well in many problems, such as natural image classification.
-In 1995, Vladimir Vapnik and Larry Jackel made a bet, where Yann LeCun was the witness, that is, Larry claimed that by 2000 we will have a theoretical understanding of why big neural nets work well (in the form of a bound similar to what we have for SVMs).
-Also in 1995, Leo Breiman published a reflection after refereeing papers for NIPS \citep{breiman1995reflections}, where he raised many important questions regarding DNNs including ``why don't heavily parameterized neural networks overfit the data''.
-In 2016, an empirical study \citep{zhang2016understanding} raises much attention again on this non-overfitting puzzle with systematic demonstration on modern DNN architectures and datasets.
-This non-overfitting puzzle contradicts the conventional generalization theory and traditional wisdom in modeling, which suggests that a model of too many parameters easily overfit the data.
+The discovery of frequency principle is made to confront the following open puzzle central for DNN theories: why over-parameterized DNNs generalize well in many problems, such as natural image classification.
+In 1995, Vladimir Vapnik and Larry Jackel made a bet, witnessed by Yann LeCun, that is, Larry claimed that by 2000 we would have had a theoretical understanding of why big neural nets work well (in the form of a bound similar to what we have for SVMs).
+Also in 1995, Leo Breiman published a reflection after refereeing papers for NIPS \citep{breiman1995reflections}, where he raised many important questions regarding DNNs, including ``why don't heavily parameterized neural networks overfit the data''.
+In 2016, an empirical study \citep{zhang2016understanding} raises much attention again to this over-parameterization puzzle with systematic demonstration on modern DNN architectures and datasets.
+This over-parameterization puzzle contradicts the conventional generalization theory and traditional wisdom in modeling, which suggests that a model of too many parameters easily overfits the data.
 This is exemplified by von Neumann's famous quote ``with four parameters I can fit an elephant" \citep{dyson_meeting_2004}.
-Establishing a good theoretical understanding of this non-overfitting puzzle has since become more and more crucial as modern DNN architectures incorporates increasingly more parameters, e.g., $\sim 10^8$ for VGG19 \citep{simonyan2014very}, $\sim 10^{11}$ for GPT-3 \citep{brown2020language}, which indeed achieve huge success in practice.
+Establishing a good theoretical understanding of this over-parameterization puzzle has since become more and more crucial as modern DNN architecture incorporates increasingly more parameters, e.g., $\sim 10^8$ for VGG19 \citep{simonyan2014very}, $\sim 10^{11}$ for GPT-3 \citep{brown2020language}, which indeed achieves huge success in practice.